Is There A Perfect Natural Hairball Remedy For Cats?

 The less your cat sheds, the lesser amount of cat fur is trapped in the digestive system when a cat licks itself.

-By using a good Omega 3 or fish oil supplement, it can help further promote a healthier coat of fur for your cat that results in lesser shedding.
+Using a good Omega 3 or fish oil supplement can help further promote a healthier coat of fur for your cat that results in lesser shedding.

 Just make sure to use an Omega 3 supplement that is strictly for cats and the ones for human consumption are formulated differently.